 So how do we find the balance?
 Let’s find out!

 Sink or Swim

 Historically, leaders believed in the “Sink or Swim” method.
-In the 14th century, few people knew how to swim, so if you were thrown into water and could swim, you were seen as independent, hard-working, and leagues above the rest.
+In the 14th century, few people knew how to swim, so if you were thrown into the water and could swim, you were seen as independent, hard-working, and leagues above the rest.
 Today, that might sound like, “I just noticed your quarterly numbers are down and you need to get them up!
 You’ve got to have a high volume of activity to make it at our company!”

 Although this coaching method focused purely on effort can lead to results, the problem is that “working harder” only works when “working harder” is the right answer.
-Saying “work harder” can be as effective as a football coach standing under the goal post to yelling out the score to his team while the scoreboard is right next to them.
+Saying “work harder” can be as effective as a football coach standing under the goal post to yell out the score to his team while the scoreboard is right next to them.
 Different situations require different approaches to lead to your team’s success and evaluation of talent.

 The Coaching Connection by Randall Murphy

 One of the best resources for learning to lead and mentor in a meaningful manner was a white paper called The Coaching Connection created by Randall Murphy.
 In that paper, he explores how coaching and learning can only be effective when you are looking for more than just results.
 Coaching must encompass the skills, knowledge, effort, and attitude of the work being done.

 Most people are willing to learn if you know how to tap into their learning style.
 Your challenge is to develop your unique coaching style and training curriculum to address all four learning styles effectively so that all of your employees are engaged.

 - Kinesthetic learners need to understand the application of real-life experiences and tend to respond best to role-play exercises

 - Auditory learners work best when speaking, discussing, and thinking aloud and respond best to repetition